 Once we review the label, our recipe and the ingredient specifications to confirm that no gluten was added to a food, it falls into the "should not contain gluten" group.
 Foods that do not contain gluten but have not been validated as "gluten-free" may still be appropriate for those people with gluten sensitivities, but these products have not completed this rigorous review.
 Many of these foods are undergoing the final stages of our gluten-free validation, so continue to check our website for updates as more foods are added to the gluten-free list.

-- Hunt’s ketchup
+- Hunt's Tomato Paste

-- RO*TEL® tomatoes (except sauces)
+- RO*TEL® Tomatoes (excluding sauces)